Exchange SSL certificate is also know as SAN SSL and UCC SSL

 Like all SSL certificates, the Exchange SSL certificate also instills a sense of trust in the client.
 It ensures the client that the interaction is genuine and authenticates the MS Exchange server while allowing a discrete and secure connection using Outlook Web Access/ App.

 A certificate from a trusted third-party like a certificate authority provides the additional trust factor as it is authenticated and validation by a trusted entity.
 Based on the validation levels, the certificates could be entrusted with higher levels of security.

 It always helps to have a single certificate catering to several domains and sub-domains of exchange servers.
 It enables the webmaster from having to manage several vendors and keeping notified of any upcoming renewals.
 It also makes requesting technical support easier as you must talk to only one vendor.
 In hindsight, it can also help in a better relationship with the vendor over time and could lead to better discounts at the time of renewal.

 3. You also have these benefits

-The Exchange Server SSL Certificate from the renowned certificate authorities can come with warranties that is also an assurance of beefed up security for the exchange server.
+The Exchange Server SSL Certificate from the renowned certificate authorities can come with warranties that are also an assurance of beefed-up security for the exchange server.
 You can rest assured that the sensitive data with not be breached easily.
 The certificate is compatible with all browsers and can also be issued after proper validation checks.